archerImagine/6.00SC/Lec_07/ReadMe.md

 ### Why do computers use binary representations? ###

+Computers are made up of Switches, which have only two states `0` and `1`.

 ### Why shouldn't we test for equality with floats? ###

+The representation of floats in computer is not exact, because computers can only store binary numbers, and some of the approximation of floats are not accurate.

 ### When debugging, how can you ensure that the values in your program are the ones you think they are? ###
+We can check by using `print` statements.